yolk/mite-rb/README.md

 ## Documentation

-You should read the complete *mite*.api documentation at [http://mite.yo.lk/en/api](http://mite.yo.lk/en/api)
+You should read the complete *mite*.api documentation at [http://mite.de/en/api](http://mite.de/en/api)

 ### Authenticate

 **IMPORTANT:** To use mite-rb you **must** enable the *mite*.api for your user within the webinterface of *mite*!
 It is disabled by default.

 The first thing you need to set is the account name.
 This is the same as the web address (subdomain) for your account.
-For example if you use *mite* from the domain *demo.mite.yo.lk* set the account to 'demo':
+For example if you use *mite* from the domain *demo.mite.de* set the account to 'demo':

     Mite.account = 'demo'